Mint Your NFT#

 Your .env file should look like this:

-For the API_URL, be careful to copy paste the whole URL and not only your key.
+For the SEPOLIA_RPC_URL, be careful to copy paste the whole URL and not only your key.

 Code the file#

-• scripts/ is where we’ll keep scripts to deploy and interact with our smart contract
+• scripts/ which is where we’ll keep scripts to deploy and interact with our smart contract.
+It also contains test files you can keep them and check them out of curiosity or delete them it doesn’t matter for our project.

 npm install @openzeppelin/contracts